What is Jojoba?

 BONUS TIP: Jojoba is a soothing way to relieve diaper rash.
 Jojoba is a gentle, anti-rash lotion that does not contain any harsh chemicals or irritating greasy oils that only cover over the problem.
 And, because the pain is gone, your child will be happier too.

 Jojoba for your Hands & Feet:

 The healing effects of pure Jojoba make it ideal as a cuticle softener for the nails on your hands and feet.
 It also is a first class remedy for dry or cracked skin on your feet.
 A few drops massaged into your feet after a bath or shower is all you need for smooth, soft feet.

-When you see the many ways Jojoba Oil can promote a more beautiful you, from head to toe, you’ll be able to do away with so many different products when just one or two Jojoba products can do it all.
+When you see the many ways Jojoba Oil can promote a more beautiful you, from head to toe.
 If you know of any other beneficial ways to use Jojoba, please share your information by leaving me a comment.